Karl P. Cohen: Biography

 Hobbies/other interests: Karl Cohen was a classical pianist and mastered works by Mozart, Chopin, Schubert and others.
 His favorite composer was Bach, and he spent many hours perfecting the Art of the Fugue.
 Early in his life he had debated becoming a professional concert pianist.
 He surprised his family by acquiring an organ during retirement in order to do justice to many of Bach's works.

+In popular culture

+In Gregory Benford's 2017 alternate history novel, The Berlin Project, Groves instead elects to pursue the centrifuge procedure proposed by Urey and Cohen, resulting in a U-235 bomb available by the summer of 1944.
+This weapon is used to bomb Berlin on the same day as the Normandy Landings in 1944.
+This ultimately brings the war to an end several months earlier than in reality and, securing Nazi Germany's surrender before the Soviet Union reaches Germany territory, prevents a complete Soviet domination of Eastern Europe.